 Writing a CV

-A CV is different to a biography or artist statement.
-It should be written in a list format, not in a narrative style.
+A CV differs from a biography or artist statement, and should be written in a list format, not in prose.

-When you are applying for any opportunity you will most likely be asked to provide a copy of your CV, which should include a summary of your educational and academic history, employment, teaching and research experience, and may also include details of other career highlights including publications, presentations, awards, honours or affiliations.
+When you are applying for opportunities, you will most likely be asked to provide a copy of your CV.
+This should include a summary of your educational and academic history, employment, teaching and research experience, and may also outline other career highlights including publications, presentations, awards, honours or affiliations.

 TIP: